 Now, I have no doubt the Qantas crew in Economy are just as cheery and helpful, but the crew on both legs of my Premium Economy and Business flights went above and beyond.
 They were always upbeat, talkative, and helpful, offered tips about their home cities in Australia, and were there to make up for bed for you when you needed it.
 They were such a big part of our flight experience that we felt emotional to have each group leave at every crew handover.

 If you come across an upgrade deal, take it.

-However, one thing to remember is that you pay for a better experience overall – those little extra touches and very special service are also an unforgettable part of the start of your trip in Australia, and some which help to ease the pain of sadly having to leave.
+However, one thing to remember is that you pay for a better experience overall.
+Those little extra touches and exceptional service are also an unforgettable part of the start of your trip in Australia and some help to ease the pain of sadly having to leave.

 I wish I would have upgraded!
 I flew from Melbourne to Guatemala, and it wrecked me, plus my luggage got lost in Hawaii 🙁 Luckily I had a ton of podcasts on my phone so I stayed up the entire time, It still took almost three days for my body to adjust.
 You don’t realise how far Australia is until you get down there!